pyccel/pyccel/developer_docs/wrapper_stage.md

   end function bind_c_f
 ```

-This function has the following protoype in C:
+This function has the following prototype in C:
 ```c
 int64_t bind_c_f(void*);
 ```